Acute Liver Failure in Dogs

 • Sedatives or antiepileptics: For seizures or severe tremors, medications such as diazepam can be used.

-• Vitamin K administration: In the case of a deficiency of clotting factors, vitamin K is essential to improve blood clotting.
+• Vitamin K administration: In the case of a deficiency of coagulation factors, vitamin K is essential to improve blood coagulation.

-• Plasma transfusion: In severe cases with massive Bleeding, the transfusion of fresh plasma can quickly increase the clotting factors.
+• Plasma transfusion: In severe cases with massive Bleeding, the transfusion of fresh plasma can quickly increase the coagulation factors.

 Prognosis and follow-up care

 The prognosis for acute liver failure depends heavily on the underlying cause, the degree of liver damage, and the speed of therapeutic measures.
-With timely treatment and successful therapy, some dogs can recover completely.
-In other cases, the acute form turns into a chronic course in which the liver remains permanently damaged.
+With timely therapy and successful treatment, some dogs can recover completely.
+In other cases, the acute form leads to a chronic course in which the liver remains permanently damaged.
 Without rapid treatment, however, acute liver failure can be fatal.

 Prevention

-The prevention of acute liver failure is based primarily on protecting the liver from toxins and infections.
+The prevention of acute liver failure is mainly based on protecting the liver from toxins and infections.
 Dogs should not have access to hepatotoxic substances such as certain medications (e.g., paracetamol), poisonous plants, or molds.
 Regular vaccinations, especially against leptospirosis, reduce the risk of infectious liver diseases.
 A balanced diet and a healthy body weight relieve the liver.
-In the case of chronic liver problems, close monitoring is important to detect acute deteriorations early.
-A veterinarian should also be consulted immediately in the event of sudden loss of appetite, Vomiting, or jaundice to prevent irreparable damage.
+In the case of chronic liver problems, close monitoring is important in order to recognize acute deteriorations early.
+A veterinarian should also be consulted immediately in the event of sudden loss of appetite, Vomiting, or jaundice in order to prevent irreparable damage.

 Outlook on current research